acarabott/signalflow-vcpkg-registry/README.md

 ### When only the vcpkg port is updated

 If the `signalflow` repo hasn't changed, but changes are made to `ports/signalflow/portfile.cmake`, then `versions/s-/signalflow.json` needs to have the `port-version` property incremented by.

+## TODO

+- use tag for REF
+- add option to prevent building examples
+- squash and clean up